mjoblin/netdumplings/docs/pages/tech_summary.rst

     # in terminal 3: start the dumpling eater
     $ nd-printer --chef PacketCountChef

-For more on how to run everything, see :ref:`run-it`.
+For more on how to run everything, see the :ref:`run it section<run-it>`.

 More details
 ------------

-You can read more on how it works in the :ref:`More details <more-details>` section.
+You can read more on how it works in the :ref:`more details section<more-details>`.

 Boom!